GhidraJupyter/ghidra-jupyter-kotlin/README.md

 ## Usage

+After installation, you should be prompted about a new plugin when opening the CodeBrowser.
+Confirm the installation and activate it via "File -> Configure..." and ticking the checkbox for the "Miscellaneous" Group.

-After installation, you'll see 2 new buttons and a new menu inside Ghidra.
+Directly after you'll see 2 new buttons and a new menu inside Ghidra.

 ![Ghidra Buttons](resources/readme/buttons.png)